Skip to main content

 If you may lose the home, do these 3 things today

-• Call your local tax collector and assessor today: Ask whether a tax sale, lien, or collection action is pending, what amount would stop it, whether a payment plan is available, and whether a senior, hardship, or deferral application can still be filed through your city or town office.
+• Call your local tax collector and assessor today: Ask whether a tax sale, lien, or collection action is pending.
+Ask what amount would stop it.
+Ask whether a payment plan is available.
+Also ask whether a senior, hardship, or deferral application can still be filed through your city or town office.

 Fastest ways to lower the bill

-• Do not wait for a county office: In Rhode Island, local property-tax relief is usually city-by-city and town-by-town.
-Use the official Rhode Island land and tax data page to find your correct assessor and property record.
+• Do not wait for a county office: Rhode Island property-tax help is usually city-by-city and town-by-town.
+Use the official land/tax page to find your correct assessor and property record.

 • Ask one direct question: “What senior, homestead, hardship, disability, freeze, and deferral programs are open right now for my address, and what is this year’s deadline?”

-• Gather documents before you call back: Your latest property tax bill, photo ID, proof of age, 2025 Social Security or pension statements, 2025 tax return, and proof that the home is your primary residence save the most time.
+• Gather papers before you call back: Your latest property tax bill, photo ID, proof of age, 2025 Social Security or pension statements, 2025 tax return, and proof that the home is your main home can save time.

-• If you need paper forms mailed: The Rhode Island Division of Taxation forms page says you can request forms by calling 1-401-574-8970.
+• If you need paper tax forms mailed: The official forms page says you can request forms by calling 1-401-574-8970.

 How Rhode Island senior property tax relief really works

-Start with two tracks, not one: first, check the state RI-1040H claim.
+Start with two tracks, not one: First, check the state RI-1040H claim.
 Second, check your own city or town assessor.
-Many seniors can use both.
+Some seniors can use both, but local rules may limit how local exemptions stack with each other.

-Know the plain-English terms: towns do not all use the same words.
+Think local, not county: Rhode Island has 39 cities and towns.
 One town may call the help an exemption.
 Another may call it a credit, owner-occupied rate, variable exemption, tax freeze, or deferment.
-The result can still be the same: a lower housing bill.
+The result can still be the same: a lower housing bill or more time to pay.

 Relief type What it usually means in Rhode Island Real local or state example

-Circuit-breaker credit A state tax relief claim based on income and property-tax burden RI-1040H
+Circuit-breaker credit A state tax relief claim based on income and property-tax burden State RI-1040H claim

-Senior exemption or credit Your town reduces the bill or reduces the taxable assessment Providence elderly exemption, East Providence senior exemption
+Senior exemption or credit Your town reduces the bill or reduces the taxable assessment Providence exemptions, East Providence form

-Homestead or owner-occupied break A lower tax rate or exemption for your main home Bristol owner-occupied rate, Narragansett homestead application
+Homestead or owner-occupied break A lower tax rate or exemption for your main home Bristol homestead rate, Narragansett homestead

-Tax freeze A local rule that can hold taxes at a set assessment or rate for eligible households Warwick tax freeze summary
+Tax freeze A local rule that may hold taxes at a set value or rate for eligible households Warwick tax-freeze application

-Tax deferral You delay payment now, but the town usually places a lien and may charge interest Bristol elderly deferment, Narragansett over-65 deferral
+Tax deferral You delay payment now, but the town may place a lien and charge interest Bristol deferment, Narragansett deferral

-Abatement or rebate-like adjustment A later bill adjustment instead of an upfront lower bill South Kingstown late-filed elderly credits can be applied to remaining quarterly stubs
+Abatement or later adjustment A later bill adjustment instead of an upfront lower bill South Kingstown says some approved late credits can be applied to later stubs

 • Best immediate takeaway: Check both the state program and your local assessor.